Chime right in! (no registration req'd)-----

 A. My house smells musty too.
 A couple of things have been suggested:

 1. Hard wood floors as they age can become musty.
-Try a wood conditioner on them, perhaps Linseed Oil [linked by editor to product info at Rockler].
+Try a wood conditioner on them, perhaps Linseed Oil [affil. link to info/product at Rockler].

 3. Place bowls of vinegar around the house to absorb odors.